• Skip to primary navigation

 Get Updates:SoftwareTestingo Telegram Group

-In Java, the most commonly used method for creating a file is to use the createNewFile() method of the java.io.File class.
+In Java, the most commonly used file creation method is the createNewFile() method of the java.io.File class.
 This method creates a new file in Java and returns a boolean value.
-To use this method, simply initialize an object of the File class with the name of the file you wish to create and then call the createNewFile()method on that object.
+To use this method, initialize an object of the File class with the name of the file you wish to create and then call the createNewFile()method on that object.

 If the file is successfully created, this method returns true.
 If the file with the given name already exists, it returns false.
 This method also throws java.io.IOException if there’s an error during file creation.